|

 an appropriate coffee table would be that a family member cast

-the deciding vote between his favorite and hers.
+the deciding vote between his favourite and hers.
 The textured

 tone-on-tone rug was a compromise between a totally plain piece